ubc/jupyter-canvas-api/README.md

 ```

 #

 ### Upload File To Student Home Directory

-Upload a file to a students home directory with with the specifed STUDENT_ID SNAPSHOT_NAME Post Header, & an UPLOAD_FILE Binary Post header of a file.
-Can only upload files with .txt, .html, and .ipynb file extentions.
+Upload a file to a students home directory with the specified STUDENT_ID SNAPSHOT_NAME Post Header, & an UPLOAD_FILE Binary Post header of a file.
+Can only upload files with .txt, .html, and .ipynb file extensions.

 ##### API URI: https://{HOST}:{PORT}/put_student_report